-Opportunities, Constraints, and Estimated Costs The Magnolia-Hoover Corridor spans 15.1 miles, with a total estimated cost ranging between \$5.7 and \$4.7 million.
+The Magnolia-Hoover Corridor spans 15.0 miles, with a total estimated cost ranging between \$4.7 and \$5.7 million.
 Existing bikeways comprise 8.4 miles of the corridor, including the Hoover Street bike path and a long segment of Class II on-street lanes along Magnolia Street.
 This corridor would be a vital north-south connection across the county, linking to a proposed corridor in District 4 and would cross under both the SR-22 and I-405 freeways.
 Development of the corridor might be constrained by the need to gain easements from utility entities in various locations and coordination of trails-adjacent rails for approximately six miles of the corridor.
+Alternative on-street alignments to the proposed off-street portion within the Edison Transmission Line right-of-way are illustrated on Figure 3-5 to provide flexibility in the proposed alignment depending on future feasibility review.
 There are right-of-way constraints along segments of Magnolia Street, particularly at the I-405 overcrossing.
 Widening and enhancements are needed to improve the condition of an existing portion of off-street trail provided adjacent to the existing railroad between Garden Grove Boulevard and Bolsa Avenue.

-Major destinations along the Magnolia-Hoover corridor include the Stanton City Hall, Golden West College, Bella Terra shopping center, Edison High School, and coastal beaches along the Pacific Coast Highway.
+Major destinations along the Magnolia-Hoover corridor include the Stanton City Hall, Golden West Transportation Center, Golden West College, Bella Terra shopping center, Edison High School, and coastal beaches along the Pacific Coast Highway.